Guidelines for video production

 • Do not risk damaging the SLU brand by exposing other brands or occurrences too much.

-More on SLU’s image and video policy.
+More on SLU’s image and video routine.

 SLU videos with an internal target group